Anshulmehra001/EcoSpire-environmental-intelligence/README.md

 While most applications solve problems for specific user groups, **EcoSpire addresses the biggest challenge facing all 7 billion people on Earth: environmental collapse and climate change.**

-EcoSpire is a comprehensive environmental intelligence platform featuring **17 AI-powered tools** that transform any smartphone into a scientific instrument for environmental monitoring, analysis, and protection.
+EcoSpire is a comprehensive environmental intelligence platform featuring **17 AI-powered tools** that transform any device into a scientific instrument for environmental monitoring, analysis, and protection.
 This platform democratizes environmental science, empowering every person on the planet to take data-driven action against humanity's greatest existential threat.

 ### 🎯 Core Mission
 **"Democratizing Environmental Intelligence for 7 Billion People"** - Making advanced environmental monitoring accessible to everyone, everywhere, because the climate crisis affects us all.